csiu/coursework-stat545/homework/hw05-hygiene.md

 ![](figure/hw05-wealth1-unordered-1.png)

 This figure is messy.
 In this case, it is easy to tell the wealthiest country, but it gets much harder when we try to identify the poorest (or second poorest) country.
-From the code, it is also interesting to note that `arrange()` does nothing for arranging the country order on the figure.
+From the code, it is also interesting to note that `arrange()` does nothing for arranging the country order in the figure.

 > Factor management